 Description: Housing German, British and American aircraft, this museum explores military aviation.

-Linda Price used the form below to send us her review of the museum.
+Reviews: Linda Price used the form below to send us her review of the museum.
 She says: "This is a great site, irrespective of the weather.
 There is something for every generation.
 I visited with children aged 7-9 years and they thoroughly enjoyed the Fun Flight section, the workshop and viewing the aircraft at such close proximity.
 The volunteers/staff were all very helpful too."

 Dawn Stratham agrees the museum is perfect for rainy days: "The RAF Museum at Cosford has a range of old and new planes which are displayed in hangars (great for rainy days).
 Their new Cold War hangar is very interesting and has interactive screens so you can get up close and personal with planes, tanks and missiles."

 The Potteries Museum & Art Gallery